 Last month we had our first visit to the Great Wolf Lodge in North Carolina, and it ended up being the best vacation we have had in a very long time!
 We laughed, played, and spent the weekend having much needed quality time together as a family.
 There are so many things I love about this resort, but I’m sure you don’t want to be here reading for days, so I will share just a few of them here.
 Also, be prepared for a million photos, because you know I get super click happy!
-This post will be part one in a series on this resort, so stay tuned over the next few months for some follow-ups!
+My family was provided a discount for our stay, but all opinions are mine alone.

 The Water Park